 1 Corinthians 14:37

 We are commanded to read, believe, and use all the letters inspired by God, not just the red ones.
-And this doesn’t just apply to the New Testament.
+And this doesn’t apply to just the New Testament.
 According to 2 Timothy 3:16, “All Scripture is given by inspiration of God.”
 Speaking of the Old Testament, Jesus said, “You search the Scriptures, for in them you think you have eternal life; and these are they which testify of Me.”
 (John 5:39).
-“The entirety of [God’s] word is truth” (Psalm 119:160).
-All prophetic words, all Scripture are from people who “spoke as they were moved by the Holy Spirit” (2 Peter 1:21).
+The entirety of God’s word is truth (Psalm 119:160).
+All prophetic words—all holy Scriptures—are from people who “spoke as they were moved by the Holy Spirit” (2 Peter 1:21).